-If you believe that a transaction made through your PayPal account was not authorized by you, this type of claim is different from the Purchase Protection program, and is described in the User Agreement under Liability for Unauthorized Transactions and Other Errors.
+If you believe that a transaction made through your PayPal account was not authorized by you, this type of claim is different from the Buyer Protection program, and is described below under Liability for Unauthorized Transactions.

 QR Code Transactions

 If you buy something from a seller in person by using a PayPal goods and services QR code, your transaction may be eligible for PayPal's Purchase Protection program.